-In the academic year, 2019-20 we:
+In the academic year, 2022-23 we:

-- Supported the additional needs of pupils using a variety of means to address the needs of the individual, whether using in-house resources or those provided by external agencies. - Met and worked with a number of families, supporting a variety of needs, through SEN and Early Help processes, seeking to offer the most appropriate assistance for them and their children. - Sign-posted and referred families, to agencies such as Acorns (support for children affected by domestic abuse), CAMHS (Child and Adolescent Mental Health Service), Young Carers and the Odysseus Project which works with young people and their families to prevent offending behaviours. - Accessed a broad range of training, across all aspects of the curriculum, as well as SEN and safeguarding. - Made referrals to, sought advice from and worked with a number of educational agencies, such as Language and Communication, Speech and Language Therapy, Dyslexia Referral Team and Educational Psychology. - Supported families through the COVID-19 crisis, providing welfare phone calls, on-line TAFs and on-line education for those children with EHCPs whose families engaged with school.
+- Supported the additional needs of pupils using a variety of means to address the needs of the individual, whether using in-house resources or those provided by external agencies. - Met and worked with a number of families, supporting a variety of needs, through SEN and Early Help processes, seeking to offer the most appropriate assistance for them and their children. - Sign-posted and referred families, to agencies such as Acorns (support for children affected by domestic abuse), CAMHS (Child and Adolescent Mental Health Service), Young Carers and the Odysseus Project which works with young people and their families to prevent offending behaviours. - Accessed a broad range of training, across all aspects of the curriculum, as well as SEN and safeguarding. - Made referrals to, sought advice from and worked with a number of educational agencies, such as Language and Communication, Speech and Language Therapy, Dyslexia Referral Team and Educational Psychology. - A school Nurse works within school one day per week to further support families with medical and SEND related concerns.